vishvAsa/sanskrit/vyAkaraNam/whitney/13_Chapter_IX_PRESENT-SYSTEM.md

 743\.
 No forms in `tana` are made in this tense from any `a`-class.
 Examples of augmentless forms (which are not uncommon) are:
-`cyávam, ávas, dáhas, bódhat, bhárat, cáran, náçan; bādhathās, várdhata, çócanta`.
+`cyávam, ávas, dáhas, bódhat, bhárat, cáran, náśan; bādhathās, várdhata, śócanta`.
 The subjunctively used forms of 2d and 3d sing. act. are more frequent than those of either of the proper subjunctive persons.